 Please be aware that you have to check out on the Saturday morning after the program.
 We do not offer airport drops on completion of the program due to the many different personal plans and return flight times and so participants need to make their own way to the airport.
 Our coordinator can help you with the different transportation options, but you will have to cover the cost.

 Please make sure you are prepared to pay the country tax of 150,000 IDR when leaving Indonesia.
 This departure tax applies to everyone leaving the country.

 To get to your project location, you can either share a taxi if the distance is long, or walk if the distance is manageable on foot.

 3 meals during weekday are provided (breakfast, lunch, dinner) and 2 meals during the weekend (breakfast, dinner).

 Indonesian food is tasty and diverse and you can expect to experience a myriad of flavors and meals during their stay.
 Typical dishes included mie goreng (fried noodles and vegetables), nasi goreng (fried rice and vegetables) or gado gado (mixed vegetables with a satay sauce).
 For those who do not eat meat, Indonesian cooking uses a lot of tofu and tempeh (soybeans), we also provide for some of western dishes.
 Breakfasts are varied and include pancakes, fresh fruit, toast etc. Tea, coffee and purified water is available at the house.
 We do not recommend that you drink the tap water.

 Please inform us of any dietary restrictions or intolerances during your application.
 However, we need to stress the point that you should not expect to eat as you normally do at home.
 We will do our best to see that you are well taken care of, but also as a volunteer, there is a need to be flexible and accommodating to the local food.

-Please note all meals are served at the Green Lion Centre in buffet style.
+Please note all meals are served at our centre in buffet style.

 What to Bring